Greek Gods and Robots at The Steward School

 More About Robin Ricketts, Computational Thinking and Robotics Teacher (The Steward School, Richmond, VA): , https://stewardschool.org

-“We wanted to create an experience that allowed the children to bring their own ideas and creativity to the table to create something that was personally meaningful. ”
+“We wanted to plan an experience that allowed the children to bring their own ideas and creativity to the table while constructing a project that was personally meaningful.”

 Daedalus and Icarus stand poised to fly away from the island of Crete.
 Daedalus warns Icarus not to fly too high lest the shining sun melt the wax holding his carefully crafted wings together, or too low where the swirling blue waves of the ocean would dampen his feathers and weigh him down.
 At the sound of clapping hands, the characters begin their “flight” across a large paper map.
 Icarus flies higher and higher and then suddenly changes direction and heads for the sea.
 He spins and beeps and stops on the blue water.